 Loeys-Dietz syndrome is a disorder that affects the connective tissue in many parts of the body.
 Connective tissue provides strength and flexibility to structures such as bones, ligaments, muscles, and blood vessels.

-There are three types of Loeys-Dietz syndrome, which are distinguished by their signs and symptoms.
+There are five types of Loeys-Dietz syndrome, which are distinguished by their signs and symptoms.

 TYPE I: Loeys-Dietz syndrome type I is characterized by enlargement of the aorta, which is the large blood vessel that distributes blood from the heart to the rest of the body.
 The aorta can weaken and stretch, causing a bulge in the blood vessel wall (an aneurysm).
 Stretching of the aorta may also lead to a sudden tearing of the layers in the aortic wall (aortic dissection).

 People with Loeys-Dietz Syndrome Type I may have other kinds of heart defects.
 These individuals can also have aneurysms or dissections in arteries throughout the body and have arteries with abnormal twists and turns (arterial tortuosity).
 Other characteristic features of Loeys-Dietz syndrome type I include widely spaced eyes (hypertelorism), a split in the soft flap of tissue that hangs from the back of the mouth (bifid uvula), and an opening in the roof of the mouth (cleft palate).
 People with this condition may bruise easily and develop abnormal scars after wound healing.
 Affected individuals may also have skeletal problems including premature fusion of the skull bones (craniosynostosis), an abnormal side-to-side curvature of the spine (scoliosis), either a sunken chest (pectus excavatum) or a protruding chest (pectus carinatum), an inward- and upward-turning foot (clubfoot), or elongated limbs with joint deformities (contractures), that restrict the movement of certain joints.